Breezer Window Install DIY Truck Camper

 One initially distressing discovery from our dry run was that the Breezer frame comes in contact with the truck’s seatbelt holder.
 A lot of things are trimmable.
 But altering the seatbelt holder is a profound liability.
 We don’t have any immediate intentions of using the seatbelt.
 We removed the back seat to make room for our bikes.
 But that isn’t to negate that we may need it someday in the future of only to sell the truck.
 (Though that is highly unlikely.)
 Fortunately, in our dry run, we found that the window can still fit, we just have to be conscious of the holder.

-Once we have our mounting process settled, it’s time to apply the primer and the urethane.
+Once we have our mounting process settled, it’s time to apply the primer and the urethane for the complete Breezer Window install.
 This process in itself is pretty simple:

 - Prime the window